Since 2000 more than

 More specifically, The Pain Opioid Epidemic Project is an experiment that engages with fellow citizens and stakeholders to achieve the following:

-By September 2019 the official approach to opioid use, dependence and addiction is informed by the principles and spirit of public health instead of a criminal justice approach.
+By September 2020 the official approach to opioid use, dependence and addiction are informed by the principles and spirit of public health instead of a criminal justice approach.

-By September 2019 individuals suffering with opioid use disorders have access to affordable, evidence based treatment.
+By September 2020 individuals suffering with opioid use disorders have access to affordable, evidence-based treatment.

 There are many reasons for initiating a citizen-driven response to the opioid epidemic.
 Here are a few:

 Opioid overdoses are estimated to contribute to over 60,000 deaths a year, - 91 Americans dying every day from preventable drug overdoses.

 Nearly all Americans are impacted by policies and practices associated with Opioid use and our approaches to the treatment of pain in the medical setting, managing the societal cost of addiction and enduring its financial and legal consequences.

 The opioid epidemic is the focus of federal, state and local efforts targeting various aspects of this multifactorial problem expending billions of taxpayers dollars.

 Opioid use, from legal pain management to misuse associated with diversion and addiction, involves a complex ecosystem of stakeholders, laws, relationships, and activities that must be understood and targeted with appropriate interventions and strategies.